ben31w/learning/py/tkinter/cefpython_demo/README.md

 `cefpython` embeds Chromium into tkinter, enabling the GUI to render HTML + JS web pages.

+I had started this effort with the intent to embed Plotly into tkinter, but I didn't get far, and I'm not sure if it's worth the effort.

 # Pre-Requisites